theappbusiness/TABScrollingContentView/README.md

 A simple way of adding content views to a scroll view, such that the scroll view's content size is determined automatically based on the auto layout constraints of its subviews.

+This is similar to a `UIStackView` in that its subviews will layout nicely in a horizontal or vertical direction, but it supports scrolling content.

 ## Included in the Library

 This library provides two scrolling content views: